AW-17943019064

 Kevin Chaka

 I have moved around a lot in my life, but I have had the good fortune of spending more years in Coppell than anywhere else.
 Growing up, I attended Lee Elementary (original building), Lakeside Elementary, Coppell Middle School East, and Coppell High School.
-I care deeply about Coppell ISD and public education in general, and I am proud supporter of the community that I am deeply rooted in.
+I care deeply about Coppell ISD and public education in general, and it would be my honor to serve on the Board of Trustees to represent this community that I am deeply rooted in.

-I know how valuable a quality education and passionate teachers can be.
-I can pinpoint with near perfect precision the moment that a teacher in Coppell ISD at Lakeside Elementary took me from a bit of a struggling student that just moved back to the district (and could have easily floundered) to being on the right track that ultimately allowed me to excel in math, study engineering at Texas A&M and then eventually get my MBA at Harvard.
+I know how valuable a quality education from passionate teachers can be.
+I can pinpoint the exact moment a teacher at Lakeside Elementary took me from a struggling student, who had just moved back to the district and could have easily floundered, and set me on a trajectory that allowed me to excel in math, study engineering at Texas A&M and eventually earn my MBA at Harvard.

-I met my wife, Holly (Stokes), here in Coppell during high school, and we have chosen Coppell as our home to raise our three young children, Jensen (10), Linken (5), and Taylen (10 months).
-I believe it is critical to have parent and community involvement to ensure Coppell ISD continues to be a great public school district for the long-term.
+I met my wife, Holly (Stokes), here in Coppell during high school, and we have chosen Coppell as our home to raise our three young children, Jensen (11), Linken (6), and Taylen (2).
+I can assure you that my focus will be on making sure that Coppell ISD continues to be an exceptional public school district for the long-term.

 Educational Background